Universal graph representation of stabilizer codes: Introduction

 Generally, a stabilizer code is specified by the \textit{stabilizer tableau}, the $n-k$ Pauli operator strings which define the code space.
 This description is simple and elegant, and has led to remarkable results such as the Gottesman-Knill theorem~\cite{aaronson2004improved}, which efficiently simulates any Clifford operation classically, and the quantum Gilbert-Varshamov bound~\cite{nielsen2002quantum}, which proves by a probabilistic technique that asymptotically good stabilizer codes exist.
 At the same time, the stabilizer tableau representation is prohibitive in many other ways.
 Without further structure, it is unclear as to how one might construct desirable codes by simply writing down a clever collection of $n-k$ Pauli strings, or how one might devise and analyze coding algorithms for a given tableau.
-For this reason, much of the constructive effort in quantum coding theory has relied on developing sophisticated CSS-type product operations that generate CSS codes from nice classical codes, and relying on classical algorithm analysis for inspiration~\cite{tillich2013quantum,breuckmann2021balanced,panteleev2021degenerate,calderbank1996good}.
+For this reason, much of the constructive effort in quantum coding theory has relied on developing sophisticated CSS-type product operations that generate CSS codes from nice classical codes~\cite{tillich2013quantum,panteleev2021almost}.
+Moreover, algorithms to, e.g., decode these constructions typically rely on reducing the problem to a classical code decoding problem, and then relying on classical decoders~\cite{tillich2013quantum,breuckmann2021balanced,panteleev2021degenerate,calderbank1996good}.